How to use voice control in the car

 Get comfortable with voice control and improve your drive

 As with anything, the more you use voice control, the more comfortable you'll be with the feature, and the more you'll get out of it.
-So, try using it once a day on your smartphone for a task you normally do by hand.
-Bit by bit, you'll become a Siri or Google Assistant pro like Travis, and you'll discover how it can benefit you best in the car.
+So, try using it once a day.
+Bit by bit, you'll become a Siri, Alexa, or Google Assistant pro, and you'll discover how it can benefit you best in the car.

-When you're ready to enhance your vehicle with voice-control equipped gear, give us a call.
+When you're ready to enhance your vehicle with a voice control-equipped car stereo, give us a call.
 One of our advisors will help you find the right solution for your needs.

 Oh, and if you use voice control often, share your tips in the comments of this article!